Intertechub-variable/Intertechub-project/README.md

    - Mobile-friendly interface for an optimal user experience.
 ## Tasks Based on Roles
  ### Admin
--  Update, delete, and view all Projects through andmin dashboard.
+-  Update, delete, and view all Projects and users through admin dashboard.
 - Approve projects or Delete projects.
  ### User
  - Create and update project